monopole/mdrip/README.md

 `http://localhost:8000`.
 Change the endpoint using `--port` and `--hostname`.

-Clicking on a code block in your browser will copy its contents to your clipboard, and if you happen to have a local instance of [tmux] running, the `mdrip` server sends the code block directly to the currently active tmux pane for immediate execution.
+Clicking on a code block in your browser (or navigating to it using keys only) will copy its contents to your clipboard.
+Hit '?' in the browser to see key controls.

-This one-click operation is handy for demos.
+If you have a local instance of [tmux] running, the `mdrip` server sends the code block directly to active tmux pane for immediate execution.

 ##### Example: